 What is the timeline and schedule?

 Impact23 is using a Hybrid Agile delivery approach for requirements, design, development, and testing.
 Beginning in January 2022, there will be multiple functional and technical development cycles (sprints) during which functionality is built for UC Riverside’s system.
 Each sprint begins with detailed requirements gathering and ends in a demonstration of a completed object or feature during the sprint review.
-The Impact23 Program Team is working with Deloitte to configure the following Oracle Cloud modules for UC Riverside: General Ledger, Accounts Payable, Accounts Receivable, Cash Management, Grants Management, Contracts, Project Portfolio Management, Collections, Purchasing, Fixed Assets, and Planning and Budgeting.
+The Impact23 Program Team is working with Deloitte to configure the following Oracle Cloud modules for UC Riverside: General Ledger, Accounts Payable, Accounts Receivable, Cash Management, Grants Management, Contracts, Project Portfolio Management, Purchasing, Fixed Assets, and Planning and Budgeting.

 The project will perform a detailed process design on all modules ahead of entering into sprint cycles.
 Our approach to detailed process design heavily depends on our Functional Workgroups and their deep understanding of UC Riverside’s mission and unique campus considerations.
 The team is also responsible for informing the Oracle modules’ functionality and ensuring campus reporting needs are integrated into the design.
 Within each sprint, the team will validate requirements elicited, complete design, build and test specific elements of functionality.
 Separate testing activities will be used to execute pre-integration and regression testing cycles (when sprints are complete and functionality and business processes can be tested as a whole).